swannodette/baduk/_posts/2016-01-08-hello-baduk.markdown

 embrace of the Internet by the growing English friendly Go community.

 In this post I hope to draw a map for the would-be Go enthusiast.
-Go information is unevenly distributed across the World Wide Web and I have stumbled about considerably hungry for information.
+Go information is unevenly distributed across the World Wide Web and requires a surprisingly amount of dedicated stumbling about.
 I hope to save the next adventurer some time; the following links and suggestions are meant to quickly introduce a newcomer to the wonderful world of Go and give a reasonable path to consistent improvement at